 Darkhad ethnic Mongols and reindeer people (Dukha people) inhibit on either side of the lake who are known for their shamanic belief and culture.
 Various accommodations available on the west shore of the lake during tourism season.
-In order to reach the Lake Khovsgol National Park, you need to take 1.5 hour flight to Murun followed by driving on tarmac road over 100 km.
-Alternatively, you can take two or three day leisurely drive from Mongolia’s capital Ulaanbaatar.
+In order to reach Khuvsgul lake national park, you need to take 1 hour and 30 minutes flight to Murun followed by driving on tarmac road over 100 km.
+Alternatively, you can take two or three-day leisurely drive from Mongolia’s capital Ulaanbaatar.

 If you wish to see Khuvsgul lake, here is our recommended tour with horse trekking.